siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 005 Recognition Without a Brain.md

 That is enough for now.

 The next step is to ask not what recognition is, but what it does.
-If it runs this deep — from single cells to immune systems to brains — then it must be doing something more than accumulating records.
+If it runs this deep — from single cells upward through larger bodily and neural loops — then it must be doing something more than accumulating records.
 It must be doing something for the organism.
 The answer to that is the next chapter.